xyz12810/aegis-voat/README.md

 # aegisvoat

-"Aegis" for Windows 7/8.x - Blocks all known Microsoft spying and Windows 10 upgrade elements
+Aegis for Windows 7/8.x - Blocks all known Microsoft spying and Windows 10 upgrade elements

 Details: